Meritage: History

-The Meritage Association was formed in 1988 by a small group of Sonoma County and Napa Valley, California vintners increasingly frustrated by U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives regulations stipulating wines contain at least 75% of a specific grape to be labeled as a varietal.
+The Meritage Association was formed in 1988 by a small group of Sonoma County and Napa Valley, California vintners increasingly frustrated by U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives regulations stipulating wines containing at least 75 percent of a specific grape to be labeled as a varietal.
 As interest grew in creating Bordeaux-style wines, which by their blended nature fail to qualify for varietal status, members sought to create a recognizable name for their blended wines.

 In 1988, the association hosted a contest to conceive a proprietary name for these wines, receiving over 6,000 submissions.
 "Meritage"—a portmanteau of merit and heritage—was selected and its coiner awarded two bottles of the first ten vintages of every wine licensed to use the brand.

 The first wine to be labeled with the term "Meritage" was the 1986 "The Poet" by Mitch Cosentino (Cosentino Winery) and 1985 vintage by Dry Creek Vineyard was the oldest vintage released "Meritage".

 By 1999, the Meritage Association had grown to 22 members.
 Shifting its focus from trademark policing to education and marketing resulted in swift growth.
 By 2003, the Association had over 100 members, including its first international participants.
 In May 2009, the Meritage Association announced that it had changed its name to the Meritage Alliance.
 As of July 2014, the Alliance had over 350 members.